barbeque/leako/README.md

 # Building It Yourself
 You'll want to consult the BOM PDF for the version of the Leako board you wish to assemble.
 The first truly "working" version was v0.6.

 Not all parts can be obtained new.
 Many components are salvaged and can be obtained from eBay or other Chinese-market surplus stores such as AliExpress.
+Because the sellers and availability are changing constantly, I unfortunately cannot recommend a specific vendor.
+I suggest ordering from multiple different sellers and building more Leakos :)

 Namely, you will need to find:
  - A TI TMS9918 (_not_ TMS9118 or TMS9928) VDP;